jtomkiew-mng/pwsh-example-module/README.md

 # pwsh-example-module
-Example PowerShell module for testing PSResourceGet
+Two example PowerShell modules for testing PSResourceGet:
+* one using lowercase
+* one using PascalCase